pucha690/GOOD-STORE/README.md

 # GOOD-STORE
- This is Course project on Java Spring MVC made by Puchkova V.
+ There are Course project on Java Spring MVC made by Puchkova V.